eamena-project/eamena-arches-dev/data/bibref/README.md

 end
 classDef eamenaFunc fill:#e3c071;
 ```
-During this workflow, the GeoJSON is converted into a GeoJSON file, and zipped.
-The core of the Python `citation-generator` function is currently hosted here: https://github.com/eamena-project/eamena-arches-dev/blob/main/dev/citations/citation-generator.ipynb
+During this workflow, the GeoJSON is converted into a GeoJSON file, and zipped, uploaded to Zenodo with its metadata.
+The core of the Python `citation-generator` function is currently hosted on Google Colab [here](https://github.com/eamena-project/eamena-arches-dev/blob/main/dev/citations/citation-generator.ipynb)

 ## Zenodo